 anonymity set 1 coins with

-anonymity set > 1 mixed coins whenever possible, because this will link these coins and negate the privacy of the mixed coins gained through the CoinJoin.
+anonymity set > 1 mixed coins whenever possible, because this will link these coins, and negate the privacy of the mixed coins that was gained through the CoinJoin.

 # Your options to use change privately